AaltoSciComp/scicomp-docs/aalto/llm-web-apis.rst

 ==================

-As a pilot service, :doc:`Aalto RSE </rse/index>` has a service running some common open-source LLMS (llama2, mistral, etc.) available via the web.
+As a pilot service, :doc:`Aalto RSE </rse/index>` has a service running some common open-source LLMS (llama3, deepseek, etc.) available via the web.
 This can be used for lightweight purposes via programming, but shouldn't replace batch usage (use :doc:`/triton/apps/llms`) or interactive chatting (use Aalto GPT).